Using GitHub Actions To Blog From Your Phone

 2. Add a new-post label to the issue

-3. GitHub actions automatically converts it to a properly formatted Jekyll post
+3. GitHub Actions automatically converts it to a properly formatted Jekyll post

 4. The post is committed to the repository and the static site is rebuilt